Benson-Gikonyo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Write a script that creates a table called first_table in the current database in your MySQL server.
         id INT
         name VARCHAR(256)

+Task 15: Write a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.